bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 Before using RRT for a failed Cartesian edge, the planner may split that edge by inserting an interpolated midpoint.
 The inserted pose inherits semantic flags such as `LANDING`, `PARKING`, `FORWARDS`, and `BACKWARDS`.

+Each refinement rebuilds the graph from the landing configuration or the endpoint of the last committed RRT bridge.
+The planner leaves the output prefix unchanged until it selects a complete Cartesian extension or an RRT bridge.
+This allows a newly inserted midpoint to select a different prefix, at the cost of repeating prefix IK and collision checks.

 Refinement helps distinguish a genuinely impossible transition from a transition that is simply too coarse for the current sampling. `linear_recursion_depth` limits how many times this can happen.